SirWilliam254/SirWilliam254/README.md

 </table>

 ```
-[Programming is like life; localized islands of complexity rising out of a sea of entropy.
-The complexity is "consistency" and "increasing logical manipulation]
+[Programming is like life; localized islands of complexity rising out of a sea of entropy...]
 ```

 The statement implies that programming, like life, is a complex process that involves creating localized structures of order and meaning within a larger, chaotic environment.
 These structures are created through the consistent application of logical rules and the manipulation of information in a way that increases its logical coherence.